 - In the presence of the witnesses, sign at the bottom of every page and initial any alterations that have been made;

 - In the presence of the Will-maker and each other, the witnesses should sign at the bottom of every page and initial any alterations.
-Use the same pen as evidence of the Will being signed at the same time;
+Use the same pen, as it is evidence of the Will being signed at the same time;

 - Witnesses should print their names and addresses below their signatures;

 - Store the Will in a safe place, such as a safety deposit box in a bank.
-A digital copy of your Will is kept in your MyLawPath account;
+Your MyLawPath account will have a digital copy to refer to;

 - Label any copies of the Will with ‘Copy: Original Kept at…’

 - The names of the Will-maker and the Witnesses must be printed on any copies.
-A copy should be kept with the Will-maker and the executor.
+Copies should be kept with the Will-maker and the executor.